nestjs/docs.nestjs.com/content/exception-filters.md

 #### Base exceptions

-There's a built-in `HttpException` class exposed from the `@nestjs/common` package.
-As you already know, when you throw a `HttpException` object, it'll be caught by the handler and afterwards, transformed to the relevant JSON response.
+The built-in `HttpException` class is exposed from the `@nestjs/common` package.

-In the `CatsController`, we have a `findAll()` method (a `GET` route).
-Let's assume that this route handler would throw an exception for some reason.
-We're gonna hardcode it:
+In the `CatsController`, we have a `findAll()` method (a `GET` route handler).
+Let's assume that this route handler throws an exception for some reason.
+To demonstrate this, we'll hard-code it as follows:

 ```typescript
 @@filename(cats.controller)